webpack/webpack.js.org/src/content/configuration/stats.md

   - Raiondesu
   - EugeneHlushko
   - grgur
+  - tigt
 ---

 The `stats` option lets you precisely control what bundle information gets displayed.
 This can be a nice middle ground if you don't want to use `quiet` or `noInfo` because you want some bundle information, but not all of it.

-T> For webpack-dev-server, this property needs to be in the `devServer` object.
+T> For [`webpack-dev-server`](https://webpack.js.org/configuration/dev-server/), this property must be in [the `devServer` object](https://webpack.js.org/configuration/dev-server/#devserver).

-W> This option does not have any effect when using the Node.js API.
+W> This option has no effect when using [the Node.js API](https://webpack.js.org/api/node/).

 ## `stats`

 `object` `string`

+### Presets

-There are some presets available to use as a shortcut.
+Some presets are available as a shortcut to specify individual options.
 Use them like this:

 ```js
 module.exports = {